MushfiqPlabon/EventMan/Readme.md

 ## Live Demo

-Experience EventMan in action: [Link to your Vercel deployment]
+Experience EventMan in action: [https://eventman-phi-assign.onrender.com/]

 > **Note:** It may take a while for the page to load due to it being on a free tier hosting.